henryxiang/react-demo/presentation.md

     )
   },

-  // Callback function to handle left-click event handleClick(event) {
+  // Callback function to handle Click event handleClick(event) {
-    /** To be implemented: increment counter by 1 **/
+    this.setState({count: this.state.count+1})
   },
 })